dramforever/urvirt/doc/how-it-works.md

 We now have the emulated physical address of the access.
 If the access should be permitted according to the PTE:

-- If the address is in RAM, map `RAM_FD` to that virtual address, and retry the access.
+- If the address is in RAM, map page from `RAM_FD` at the desired offset to the faulting virtual address, and retry the access.
 Now it should succeed.
 - If the address is some MMIO, handle as described in the next section.
 - Otherwise it's an access fault